TaoStarlit/English/book/essentialWords.md

 1. deliberately: intentionally, on purpose;
 1. deliberate: verb. engage in long and careful consideration.
 MS. The group deliberate for a hour before reaching a decision.
 1. adj.done consciously and intentionally. they need to make a deliberate decision to spend more time in nature.
 1. deliberation: careful consideratioin: MS. After deliberation, I decided to spend some time every data engaged in outdoor activities.
+1. locomotive: -tive *Oo  engine of pulling trains; a powered railway vehicle used for pulling trains
+1. involve: have or include something as a necessary or integral part or result.

 ## Listen first
-1. peripheral (XX perifiel) vision : at the edge
+1. peripheral (XX perifiel) vision : at the edge  oOoo
 2. leisure(voiced fricative) time
 3. out of the count (XX horse)
-4. anticipate (in ti ci pate): to expect, be ready for something happen
+4. anticipate (in ti ci pate): to expect or predict, be ready for something happen -- he has to anticipate their maneuver
-5. renuber
+5. maneuver: movement (man+euver; man+nervous,need movement)  interpret oOo; interpretation oooOo
-6. look on the ball, also scan the whole court
+6. may look the ball, also has to scan the whole court
-7. at the leisure time, good athletes(Oo adj.oOo athletic) do it unconsciously
+7. There isn't time. (at the leisure time,) good athletes(Oo adj.oOo athletic) do this unconsciously
-7. they do this so fast, it's indiscernible (XXinsenseable) to us, when we're watching the game. (impossible to see or notice)
+8. they do this so fast, it's indiscernible (XXinsenseable) to us, when we're watching the game. (impossible to see or notice) -- but they don't respond indiscernibly
-8. coordinate (verb, bring the different elements into a harmonious or effecient relationship) when you see a play move in to shoot the basket, he's there because he was able to coordinate all the information he took in about the action of the game, so he could make this move.    --MS: he could coordinate play with other children in his childhood.
+9. coordinate (verb, bring the different elements into a harmonious or efficient relationship) when you see a play move in to shoot the basket, he's there because he was able to coordinate all the information he took in about the action of the game, so he could make this move.    --MS: he could coordinate play with other children in his childhood.

+### preposition, article, pronoun:
+1. move in   to shoot the basket
+2. the information he took in    about the game
+3. other mode of travel;  other available means of transportation;   trains lacked effective method of illumination
+5. the way+clause: the way the eye works; the way the train tracks were laid
+4. travel at night was tricky
+5. this was one reason why trains were frequently vulnerable to delays.
+6. major effect on society and the economy.
+7. the initial cost of building the railborads was well worth it, despite the drawbacks involved.
+8. Rides on early trains were often rough because of the way 3.
+9. the major means of long-distance travel for a long time

+### English root/affix(affixes prefix suffix: Oo   e:ee u:run af:art)
+1. il lumin

 ## reading
 1. more than that: